 TIME TO READ: 4m 30s

-When it comes to outdoor furniture, focusing on the finer details such as the quality of the componentry is essential if you’re after longevity.
+When it comes to patio furniture, focusing on the finer details such as the quality of the componentry is essential if you’re after longevity.
 Equally as important is the ongoing care needed and ensuring that your furniture continues to perform and maintain its beauty comes down to understanding its materiality.

-Here is our comprehensive guide to caring for your furniture, whether it’s made from teakwood, weave or stainless steel.
+Here is our comprehensive guide to caring for your patio furniture, whether it’s made from teakwood, weave or stainless steel.

 Aluminium and steel